GraysonCAdams/obsidian-quiz-generator/README.md

 ### Generation

-- Open the command palette and select "Quiz Generator: Open generator" or select the [brain-circuit](https://lucide.dev/icons/brain-circuit) icon in the left sidebar.
+- Open the command palette and select "Quiz Generator Reborn: Open generator" or select the [brain-circuit](https://lucide.dev/icons/brain-circuit) icon in the left sidebar.
 - Select the [file](https://lucide.dev/icons/file-plus-2) and [folder](https://lucide.dev/icons/folder-plus) icons to add notes and folders.
   - Adding a folder adds all the notes inside it, as well as any notes in its subfolders (can be changed in the settings).
 If you select an extremely large folder (thousands of files and hundreds of subfolders), it could take a few seconds for it to be added.
 - Select the [eye](https://lucide.dev/icons/eye) icon to view the contents of selected notes and folders.